 Triangle ABC is an equilateral triangle with three parallel lines going through the vertices.
 Calculate the length of the sides of the triangle if the perpendicular distances between the parallel. . . .

 A box has faces with areas 3, 12 and 25 square centimetres.
 What is the volume of the box?

-What are the possible dimensions of a rectangular hallway if the number of tiles around the perimeter is EXACTLY half the
+What are the possible dimensions of a rectangular hallway if the number of tiles around the perimeter is exactly half the total number of tiles?